laempy/pyoints/README.md

 ## Install Pyoints (Ubuntu)

-Unfortunately the gdal version is not detected automatically by ``pgdal``.
+Unfortunately, the gdal version is not detected automatically by ``pgdal``.
 Thus, installation with ``setup.py`` might fail.

 ### Installation with installation script (currently recommended)